LG Electronics 26.2 cu. ft. French Door Smart Refrigerator with Wi-Fi Enabled in Black Stainless Steel

 • French cuisine, cooking traditions and practices

 LG Corporation (or LG Group), formerly known as Lucky-Goldstar, is a South Korean multinational conglomerate founded by Koo In-hwoi and managed by successive generations of his family.
 It is the fourth-largest chaebol (family-run conglomerate) in South Korea.
 Its headquarters are in the LG Twin Towers building in Yeouido-dong, Yeongdeungpo District, Seoul.
 LG makes electronics, chemicals, household appliances, and telecommunications products and operates subsidiaries such as LG Electronics, Zenith, LG Display, LG Uplus, LG Innotek, LG Chem, and LG Energy Solution in over 80 countries.
+According to the “Top 500 Global Brands” released by British consulting firm Brand finance, LG’s brand value ranking rose from 90th to 83rd from the previous year.

-A refrigerator, colloquially fridge, is a commercial and home appliance consisting of a thermally insulated compartment and a heat pump (mechanical, electronic or chemical) that transfers heat from its inside to its external environment so that its inside is cooled to a temperature below the room temperature.
+A refrigerator, commonly fridge, is a commercial and home appliance consisting of a thermally insulated compartment and a heat pump (mechanical, electronic or chemical) that transfers heat from its inside to its external environment so that its inside is cooled to a temperature below the room temperature.
 Refrigeration is an essential food storage technique around the world.
-The low temperature lowers the reproduction rate of bacteria, so the refrigerator reduces the rate of spoilage.
+The low temperature reduces the reproduction rate of bacteria, so the refrigerator lowers the rate of spoilage.
 A refrigerator maintains a temperature a few degrees above the freezing point of water.
 The optimal temperature range for perishable food storage is 3 to 5 °C (37 to 41 °F).
-A similar device that maintains a temperature below the freezing point of water is called a freezer.
+A freezer is a specialized refrigerator, or portion of a refrigerator, that maintains its contents’ temperature below the freezing point of water.
 The refrigerator replaced the icebox, which had been a common household appliance for almost a century and a half.
 The United States Food and Drug Administration recommends that the refrigerator be kept at or below 4 °C (40 °F) and that the freezer be regulated at −18 °C (0 °F).

 The first cooling systems for food involved ice.
 Artificial refrigeration began in the mid-1750s, and developed in the early 1800s.
 In 1834, the first working vapor-compression refrigeration, using the same technology seen in air conditioners, system was built.
 The first commercial ice-making machine was invented in 1854.
 In 1913, refrigerators for home use were invented.
 In 1923 Frigidaire introduced the first self-contained unit.
 The introduction of Freon in the 1920s expanded the refrigerator market during the 1930s.
 Home freezers as separate compartments (larger than necessary just for ice cubes) were introduced in 1940.
 Frozen foods, previously a luxury item, became commonplace.